Care and Support – What’s The Difference?

 What are Support Needs?

-An individual’s support needs can vary greatly from person to person.
-They can be either long- or short-term, or can simply refer to the help someone may need to transition through a difficult period.
+An individual’s support needs can vary greatly from person to person, and some may require specialised assistance such as NDIS group homes or disability respite accommodation.
 This is why it is integral to create a personalised plan, to decipher the hopes and aspirations of each client, and create an achievable path forward to reach them.

 You can read more here about our Core Supports and the different aspects our team can help you with.